XxUnkn0wnxX/PSN-Store-Tool-Bot/README.md

 - Supply your `pdccws_p` cookie at runtime or set it in `.env` as `PDC`.
 The slash commands will fall back to the `.env` value if you omit the cookie argument.
 - Need to hit a different PlayStation account?
 Provide an `NPSSO` value in the slash command, otherwise the `.env` `NPSSO` is used.

-The bot auto-syncs commands in the guild defined by `GUILD_ID` on startup.
+The bot auto-syncs commands in the guild defined by `GUILD_ID` on startup and refuses to run in other servers.
 Forced syncs and the built-in verifier ensure commands appear even if Discord is slow to propagate them.
+**Important:** This project is intended for single-server/self-hosted setups.
+Invite the bot only to the server that matches `GUILD_ID`.

 ---